vbotka/ansible-apache/README.md

 Variables
 ---------

+Review defaults and examples in vars.
 By default SSL is off.
-Check other defaults and examples in vars.

 ```
 apache_ssl: False